ksdkamesh99/Flight-Price-Prediction/README.md

 If you'd like to request a new function, feel free to do so by opening an issue [here](https://github.com/ksdkamesh99/Flight-Price-Prediction/issues/new/).
 Please include sample queries and their corresponding results.

+## 📧Contact:-
+For any kind of suggesstions/ help in code Please mail me at ksdkamesh99@gmail.com.